superarts/superarts.github.io/_posts/2015-08-20-product1-second-week.md

 More tracking tools should be added for various reasons, for example, listing all events in `Parse analyze` is kind of painful.
 Perhaps I'll had `Flurry` in the incoming version 2.3.

+UPDATE: `flurry` event tracking have been added.

 ### General

 `app opens` are almost twice as `app launch`: user opens the app twice a day on average. **`app-launch-first` needs to be added.**

 - app-opens: 357
 - app-launch: 172

+UPDATE: parameter `count` have been added to record launch count.

 There's a small chance that ads banner is not loaded or tinder is not loaded.